‘Something wrong with their finances’: Arvind Kejriwal on Centre’s opposition to freebies

 On Thursday, Prime Minister Narendra Modi said that such announcements increase the burden on taxpayers and stop the country from becoming self-reliant.

-Delhi Chief Minister Arvind Kejriwal on Thursday said that the central government’s opposition to free of cost services and provisions to the citizens showed that its finances were in a bad shape.“Never in the past 75 years has the government taxed basic food grains,” he said in a video message.
+Delhi Chief Minister Arvind Kejriwal on Thursday said that the central government’s opposition to free of cost services and provisions to the citizens showed that its finances were in a bad shape.

+“Never in the past 75 years has the government taxed basic food grains,” he said in a video message.
 “Tax over petrol and diesel is over Rs 1,000 crore,” Kejriwal said.
 “They are now saying all free things by the government should end…Where did all of the Centre’s money go?”

 Kejriwal’s made the comments a day after Prime Minister Narendra Modi criticised the Opposition parties for offering freebies to voters.
 At an event in Panipat on Wednesday, Modi said that such announcements increase the burden on taxpayers and stop the country from becoming self-reliant.